Overview

 Types of Clients & Account Minimums

-New Dimensions charges a minimum annual fee of $6,000 for portfolio management services.
+New Dimensions charges a minimum quarterly fee of $1,500 for investment management

-New Dimensions has the discretion to negotiate fees and to determine if the firm’s services and
+services.
+New Dimensions has the discretion to negotiate fees and to determine if the firm’s

 Item 8: Methods of Analysis, Investment Strategies and Risk of Loss

-and bonds, with low cost being a primary consideration.
-Given this objective, we believe no-
+stocks and bonds, with low cost being a primary consideration.
+Given this objective, we

-load mutual funds and exchange-traded funds are the best investment tools for our clients.
+believe no- load mutual funds and exchange-traded funds are the best investment tools

-We believe in a buy-and-hold strategy for our clients, and we seek to minimize transactions
+for our clients.
+We believe in a buy-and-hold strategy for our clients, and we seek to

-once the portfolio is properly allocated.
-Additionally, we believe passively managed funds
+minimize transactions once the portfolio is properly allocated.
+Additionally, we believe

-2. Buy-and-Hold investing will not avoid market corrections or insulate clients from losses
+• Buy-and-Hold investing will not avoid market corrections or insulate clients

 New Dimensions believes the long-term benefits of passive investing outweigh these risks.